-Follow up with your customers.
 This is a really easy way to get started.
-Call your customers up after they buy from you and ask them if they are happy with the product/service and see if there are any issues you can clear up for them.
+Call your clients up after they buy from you and ask them if they are happy with the product/service and see if there are any issues you can clear up for them.

-If you have ever stayed at a DoubleTree Hotel, you have enjoyed a delicious first impression: starting in the early 1980s, DoubleTree began a tradition of serving warm chocolate chip cookies to customers when the check-in.
-At the time, it was common for hotels to give cookies to VIPs, but DoubleTree said “all our customers are VIPs,” and today, they have sold 250 million of these cookies.
-These cookies are quite popular –a fact noted by the New York Times and by the 4.2 million hits a Google search for “DoubleTree cookie” brings up.
+If you have ever stayed at a DoubleTree Hotel, you have enjoyed a delicious first impression: starting in the early 1980s, DoubleTree began a tradition of serving warm chocolate chip cookies to customers when they check-in.
+At the time, it was common for hotels to give cookies to VIPs, but DoubleTree said “all our customers are VIPs,” and today, they have sold hundreds of millions of these cookies.

 Take care of your customers and look for ways to give them just a little extra.
 You might be surprised at how well they respond!